-River Corridor Land-Use, Policy & Advocacy
+River Corridor Land Use, Policy & Advocacy

 The Mississippi River is a natural, cultural and historic wonder that defines our place in the world, in our country, in our state and in our neighborhoods.
 As communities move to embrace the river and capitalize on its exceptional value, we risk degrading or even destroying the very qualities we seek to enjoy.
 FMR works within river communities to provide the leadership, technical assistance, and expertise in grassroots advocacy required to ensure that the essential values of public access, scenic views, historic preservation and environmental quality are respected as communities turn toward their riverfronts.
+We believe the Mississippi River belongs to all of us and everyone deserves equitable access to, enjoyment of, and benefit from the river.

 Mississippi River Corridor Critical Area